 If skin tag removal is medically necessary, Medicare will cover it.
 Medicare reimbursement is available for a wart or seborrheic keratosis removal if they cause pain or bleed nonstop.

-Removing age spots is cosmetic, so Medicare won’t cover the removal of age spots.
+Removing age spots is cosmetic so that Medicare won’t cover the removal of age spots.

-When you go to the dermatologist with a Medigap insurance plan, you may have most of the bill covered.
-Medigap can pay the Part B deductible and the coinsurance depending on which policy you select.
+You may have most of the bill covered by a Medigap insurance plan to go to the dermatologist.
+Medigap can pay the Part B deductible and the coinsurance depending on your selected policy.

-Medigap plans help lower costs, give you predictable coverage, and provide flexibility.
+Medigap plans help lower costs, give predictable coverage, and provide flexibility.
 There are plenty of perks to Medigap.
-Plus our licensed insurance agents can help you — for free — with answering questions.
+Our licensed insurance agents can help you — for free — by answering questions.

-Give our agents a call today, or fill out our easy online rate form to get the best rates in your area.
+Call our agents today, or fill out our easy online rate form to get the best rates in your area.